VarunDT/tswd-portfolio/visualizing-government-debt.md

 2. **Select Box and Whisker Plot**: In the "Show Me" panel on the right, choose "Box and Whisker Plot."
 3. **Relabel the Axes**: Double-click on each axis title to rename them appropriately (e.g., "Year" for the x-axis and "Debt-to-GDP Ratio" for the y-axis).
 4. **Customize Box Appearance**:
-   - Click on the box plot, and then click on "Edit"  toselect the style, color and adjust the opacity slider to set the transparency level for the box.
+   - Click on the box plot, and then click on "Edit"  to select the style, color and adjust the opacity slider to set the transparency level for the box.
    - Customize the borders and box thickness as needed.
 5. **Format Location Points**:
    - Click on the individual data points (location points) within the Marks card.